Sacred Destinations

-Domine Quo Vadis, Rome
+Domine Quo Vadis Chapel

 The Chiesa di Santa Maria in Palmis, better known as Chiesa del Domine Quo Vadis (literally, the Church of "Lord, Where Are You Going?") is a small church on the Appian Way in Rome.